innoave/rincon/rincon_client/README.md

        [ArangoDB] server that is not configured in a cluster.
 This is due to the [ArangoDB] server does not return cluster specific fields in a single server configuration.

+It is not necessary to activate any of the optional crate features if an application does not need to access the feature related attributes.

 ### Examples

 **Using MMFiles storage engine**

-If you want to make use of the MMFiles features and the [ArangoDB] server is configured to use the MMFiles storage engine, [rincon_client] can be compiled with the `mmfiles` feature to support MMFiles specific attributes and fields within the API methods.
+If you want to make use of the MMFiles related attributes and the [ArangoDB] server is configured to use the MMFiles storage engine, [rincon_client] can be compiled with the `mmfiles` feature to support MMFiles specific attributes and fields within the API methods.